 The Council has had so much success with its initial objectives, (today over 95% of Americans celebrate Father's Day), that we have developed a second major goal - philanthropy.
 The Council made its first donation in 1978.
 Our inaugural amount was $500.00, given to Ronald McDonald House.
 Since that humble beginning, the Council has contributed millions to worthwhile charitable organizations.

 In 1978, the Father's Day Council, in order to better recognize the role both parents play in the family unit, formed the National Mother's Day Council by purchasing the National Committee for the Observance of Mother's Day.
 The National Mother's Day Council was incorporated with the National Father's Day Council to form the Father's Day/Mother's Day Council, Inc. The National Mother's Day Council is responsible for the annual "Outstanding Mother" awards.

 To increase national awareness in honoring role model parents, the National Father's Day/Mother's Day Council has organized Regional Father's Day and Mother's Day Councils in various major cities located around the country.
 Expansion has given the Council the opportunity to honor Fathers and Mothers on a local or regional level, as well as generate significant dollars for charity.
 Our first regional councils were formed in Chicago, Dallas and Los Angeles.

-Today, the Council continues to focus on the celebration, observation and preservation of Father's and Mother's Day through public service advertising and public relations events.
-National philanthropic partnerships with organizations like the American Diabetes Association, the Council continues to work hard to meet our philanthropic objectives.
+Today, the Council continues to focus on the celebration, observation and preservation of Father's and Mother's Day, through national philanthropic partnerships with organizations like the American Diabetes Association and Save the Children.
+The Council continues to work hard to meet our philanthropic objectives.

 For more information, visit www.momanddadday.com